Introduction to optimization methods for training SciML models: Stochastic gradient descent (SGD)

-In practice, two standard mechanisms can be used to reduce the variance of stochastic search directions, whose effect is illustrated in Figure~\ref{fig:schedulers}.
-The first approach is \emph{learning rate scheduling}, where the step size $\alpha_k$ is incrementally reduced during training.
-In our experiments, we employ a \emph{polynomial decay} schedule of the form
+In practice, two standard mechanisms can be used to mitigate the effect of the variance of the stochastic search directions, and to drive the residual variance-related term in the convergence results to zero.
+Their effect is illustrated in Figure~\ref{fig:schedulers}.
+The first mechanism is \emph{learning rate scheduling}, where the step size $\alpha_k$ is incrementally reduced during training, see the first function in Code snippet \ref{lst:LRS_BSS} for a possible implementation.
+In our experiments, we employ a \emph{polynomial decay} scheduler of the following form:

 with initial learning rate $\alpha_0 = 10^{-3}$, decay coefficient $\tau = 2\!\cdot\!10^{-2}$, and exponent $pw = 1$.
-Reducing the learning rate decreases the magnitude of stochastic perturbations and, as predicted theoretically, it enforces a gradual reduction of variance \cite{robbins1951stochastic,bottou2018optimization}.
+Reducing the learning rate decreases the magnitude of stochastic perturbations and, as predicted theoretically, it enforces a gradual reduction of variance~\cite{robbins1951stochastic,bottou2018optimization}.
 Note that other schedules, such as step decay, exponential decay, or cosine annealing, are commonly used in modern practice~\cite{loshchilov2017sgdr}.

+The second mechanism is intended to reduce the variance of the gradient estimates by a \emph{batch-size scheduler}, which increases the accuracy of each gradient estimate by progressively increasing the size of the batches, \newtext{see the second function provided in Code snippet \ref{lst:LRS_BSS} for a possible implementation.} In this way, early steps are cheap, computed on a few samples, and become increasingly accurate but more expensive as the iterations approach a minimum, allowing for a more precise final solution.